Rahul-Haridas/deepdrive/README.md

 2) Save the ouput images of Semantic Segmentation and give it as input to visual saliency detection.

-3) Then go to sal.ipynb python notebook for visual saliency detection.
+3) Then go to Saliency.ipynb python notebook for visual saliency detection.

 4) Whole the work is implemented in Google Collab.